Sitecore/jss/ref-docs/sitecore-jss-angular/README.md

 ▸ `Const` **isEditorActive**(): `boolean`

-Determines whether the current execution context is within a Sitecore editor
+Determines whether the current execution context is within a Sitecore editor.
+Sitecore Editor environment can be identified only in the browser

 #### Returns